 Design your own science project, collect real data, learn new skills and earn a valuable scientific award.

-CREST is Britain’s largest award scheme for project work in science and technology.
-It is suitable for everyone aged between 11 and 19 years old.
+CREST is Britain’s largest award scheme for project work in science and technology, and is suitable for everyone aged 11 to 19.

 OPAL surveys are a fantastic resource to help you earn your CREST Award.

 Think of a scientific question you’d like to answer, then use the OPAL survey guides to help you collect data for your CREST project.

 By using OPAL resources or surveys as part of your CREST project, you will also receive an OPAL certificate.

 Here are some ideas to get you started.
 If you have any questions, please contact firstname.lastname@example.org